Matt Fitzpatrick What's In The Bag? - European Masters

-We take a look at the gear used by Matt Fitzpatrick in his European Masters victory
+We take a look at the gear used by Matt Fitzpatrick in his Omega European Masters victory

 Matt Fitzpatrick What’s In The Bag?